Canadian Facts Fiction Language and Traditions

 They were the defenders of the great white north.
 They negotiated with the native Indians, solved land disputes, locked up cow rustlers, and broke up drunken brawls.
 The Royal Canadian mounted police kept things peaceful in a land that was still wild.

 If you are visiting Canada.

-So if you are planning on visiting Canada in the near future, bring with you a good map, a metric conversion chart, and a really good sense of humor.
+If you are planning on visiting Canada bring with you a map, a metric conversion chart, and a sense of humor.

 You will definitely be needing these items to maneuver your way around the amazing cities, vast wilderness frontiers, and the local inhabitants of this country.
 Canada and it's inhabitants are a delightful mix of wonderment, and confusion, and an adventure that is just too good to miss out on.

-If you find their terms and phrases are a little different from one shore to the other, just remember that it is Canada's historic past, that has created her distinct language usage.
-If you know basic English or French then you'll be okay in Canada.
+If you find their terms and phrases are a little different from one shore to the other,just remember that it is Canada's historic past that has created her distinct language usage.
+If you know basic English or French then you'll be okay.
 Just keep your map, your metric conversation chart, and your sense of humor with you.
 Canadians are definitely a unique linguistic lot.

 Canada: Where Birds and People Share the Beach

 ...and Deer Wander by for a Visit

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.

 © 2009 Lorelei Cohen